chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    Run the Chef server in a high availability topology.
 When ``topology`` is set to ``ha``, this setting defaults to ``true``.
 Default value: ``false``.

 ``nginx['keepalive_timeout']``
-   The amount of time (in seconds) to wait for requests on a Keepalived connection.
+   The amount of time (in seconds) to wait for requests on a HTTP keepalive connection.
 Default value: ``65``.

 ``nginx['log_directory']``
    The directory in which log data is stored.
 The default value is the recommended value.
 Default value: ``/var/log/opscode/nginx``.